 Rosa has over 15 years of experience in education.
 She is a VIT-registered teacher and completed a Masters of Teaching from The University of Melbourne under Neryl Jeanneret.
-Her thesis was based on best practice and teacher efficacy in studio music teaching.
+Her thesis was based on best practice and teacher efficacy in instrumental music teaching.
 Her love of music and passion for teaching intersect throughout her career.
-Rosa was Education Program Coordinator for the Victorian College of the Arts (VCA), Melbourne Conservatorium of Music (MCM), and the Human Rights Art & Film Festival (HRAFF).
+Rosa has taught in primary and secondary schools and was Education Program Coordinator for the Victorian College of the Arts (VCA), Melbourne Conservatorium of Music (MCM), and the Human Rights Art & Film Festival (HRAFF).
 She has taught and presented workshops at various schools across Victoria.
 She is the director of Latitude Music Studios.

 She is precise, engaging, elucidative.

 She speaks English, Korean.

 She’s inspired by Béla Bartók, Beethoven, Nina Simone and John Coolidge Adams.

 Cathy is our lovely administrator.
 Cathy holds a Bachelor of Business (Accounting) from Deakin University and has held a variety of accounting, legal and administration roles prior to joining us here at Latitude.
 Cathy handles the day to day tasks of the studios and manages the accounts and schedules of all staff and students and always with a smile.
 Cathy has three wonderful children so she knows what it’s like to be a busy mum juggling extracurriculars like music lessons and she relates to all parents and students well.

 She is inspired by Chopin, Ella Fitzgerald and The Beatles.